Augustaublet/Quizter/README.md

 # Quizter

-Quster is a fun quiz app for mobile.
+Quizter is a fun quiz app for mobile.

 ## Setup